timhughes/vagrant_ansible_okd4/README.md

     Jun 22 21:22:36 bootstrap bootkube.sh[7751]: bootkube.service complete

-Destroy the bootstrap server
+Destroy the *bootstrap* system

     vagrant destroy bootstrap

-Looking in the HAProxy page http://192.168.100.2:8404/stats you will see that the masters have all gone green.
+Looking in the HAProxy page http://192.168.100.2:8404/stats you will see that the *cp* systems have all gone green and the bootstrap service is now red

 ## Access the cluster with `co`

     export KUBECONFIG=${PWD}/webroot/os_ignition/auth/kubeconfig

-    $ oc get nodes
+    $ watch -n5 oc get nodes
     NAME   STATUS   ROLES    AGE   VERSION
     cp0    Ready    master   26m   v1.17.1
     cp1    Ready    master   25m   v1.17.1
     cp2    Ready    master   25m   v1.17.1

-I dont think the workers join unless you have signed their certificates.
-The following lists trhe certificates.
+For a new worker to join the cluster it will need it's certificate approved.
+This can be automated in a cloud provider but for a baremetal cluster you need to do it by ahand or automate itr in some way.
+Keep an eye on this while the workers are building as they have 2 sets of certificates which need signing.

-    $ oc get csr
+    $ watch -n5 oc get csr
     NAME        AGE   REQUESTOR                                                                   CONDITION
     csr-2vn2n   34m   system:node:cp2                                                             Approved,Issued
     csr-57kvs   35m   system:node:cp0                                                             Approved,Issued